 What about collecting sales tax for buyers in other locations?

 We recommend all sellers consult a tax professional in their state, province or country to determine their tax obligations.
-You are able to create tax rules in your booth for all other locations.
+You are able to create tax rules in your booth for all locations that Bonanza is not responsible for collecting tax from.
 Bonanza sellers are also welcome to use TaxCloud to manage their individual sales tax collection and remittance.

 Learn more about using TaxCloud for your business.

-Any tax rules created for Alabama, Arizona, Arkansas, California, Colorado, Connecticut, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Nebraska, Nevada, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington D.C., Washington State, West Virginia, Wisconsin or Wyoming will be overridden at checkout so that the tax is collected by Bonanza.
+Any tax rules created for Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Nebraska, Nevada, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington D.C., Washington State, West Virginia, Wisconsin, Wyoming, will be overridden at checkout so that the tax is collected by Bonanza.

 Want to learn more about the new Marketplace Facilitator Laws?
 Check out this joint webinar with Bonanza and TaxCloud.